-"LSTM is full of inspirational teachers ... they have in-depth knowledge of their specialities, and many are international leaders and advisers"

-intensive study from a world class faculty and allow you to immerse yourself into the subjects whilst on study break/annual leave from your career.
-They also offer huge networking potential with students coming from over 60 countries.
-We also work with key partners to ensure our Professional programmes are fit for purpose and many are accredited or recognised with Royal Colleges such as the Royal College of Nursing, the Royal College of Midwives, and the Royal College of Physicians.
-You will see many are also recommended by key organisations such as Médicins Sans Frontières.
-Some of our Professional courses have been running for over 100 years such as the Diploma in Tropical Medicine and Hygiene (DTMH), and are world-renowned.

 "LSTM is full of inspirational teachers.
 Many have spent time living in resourcepoor settings and they are committed to improving the health of people living in poor countries.
-Most are active researchers so they have in-depth knowledge of their specialities, and many are international leaders and advisers."

-Professor Imelda Bates
+Most are active researchers so they have in-depth knowledge of their specialities, and many are international leaders and advisers." - Professor Imelda Bates

+品

+In addition to the

+information here,

+full programme

+assessment

+specifications and

+details are available

+www.lstmed.ac.uk

+on our website.
-Diploma in Tropical Medicine and Hygiene

-Full Time: 3 months (2 intakes per year in September & February)

-This programme is particularly useful for physicians who have trained in medicine in a developed country, but intend to practise in the tropics.
+Prospectus 2019/20 41 Diploma in Tropical Medicine and Hygiene (DTM&H) Full Time: 3 months (2 intakes per year in September & February) Programme Outline This programme is particularly useful for physicians who have trained in medicine in a developed country, but intend to practise in the tropics.
 It is also useful for physicians already practising in developing countries who require an update on infectious, parasitic, and other health problems, and for doctors in developed countries who need to diagnose and manage imported infections.
 It is recognised as fulfilling part of the requirements for the American Society of Tropical Medicine and Hygiene Certificate in Travel Medicine.
 This is a highly intensive course with lectures, practical exercises, tutorials, and a range of seminars which provide opportunities for small group work.
 Much of the practical work in the Dagnall Laboratory is hands-on, backed up with a range of demonstration materials, and facilitated by academic and technical staff.
-You will cover four main components; 1) Clinical Tropical Medicine & Child Health 2) Parasitology 3) Vector Biology 4) Public Health.

-Doctors with DTMH typically work with NGOs and IOs directly after the course, providing a valuable year out of core or specialty training.
+You will cover four main components: 1) Clinical Tropical Medicine & Child Health 2) Parasitology 3) Vector Biology 4) Public Health.
+Career Opportunities Doctors with DTMH typically work with NGOs and IOs directly after the course, providing a valuable year out of core or specialty training.
 Also, many medical retirees join us on the DTMH before starting volunteer work overseas.
 The DTMH is essential criteria for working with large NGOs, such as Médecins Sans Frontières (MSF).

-- Design programmes, prepare action plans, and evaluate them to produce effective public health interventions for vulnerable communities and populations, including those affected by conflict and disaster. - Evaluate clinical presentation, diagnosis and management of major communicable, non-communicable and neglected diseases in LMICs, and explain principles of their epidemiology and control. - Analyse specific health and health system challenges affecting vulnerable groups living in LMICs and choose strategies and apply programme management principles to overcome them. - Explain and illustrate the importance of social, cultural and economic factors on planning, management, implementation and uptake of preventative and curative health services and disease control programmes in LMICs. - Appraise major diagnostic strategies for controlling diseases of LMIC and identify relevant stages of development of important pathogens and vectors responsible for causing and transmitting human disease in LMICs. - Summarise key biological characters of major insect vectors of disease and explain their relevance in the epidemiology and control of communicable diseases in LMICs.

-- Analyse, synthesise and evaluate information from a variety of sources in a critical manner; eg evaluate clinical practice according to national/international management guidelines. - Apply subject knowledge and understanding in a variety of contexts to analyse and reach evidence-based conclusions on complex situations, problems and opportunities - Identify and describe pathogens important in the diagnosis of diseases of LMICs and distinguish these from non-pathogenic organisms. - Identify important insect vectors of disease in LMICs - · Lead and participate in a health professional team and personally manage clinical problems commonly encountered in LMICs. - · Devise strategies for assessing and improving community health in LMICs.

-- A recognised medical degree. - At least 2 years' experience of professional work after qualification

-Our faculty and graduates are at the forefront of the fight against diseases of poverty worldwide, and are highly sought after by MSF and other leading NGOs and IOs.
+Programme Aims - Discuss the importance of the social, cultural, and economic setting of people and communities in the planning and implementation of health services and disease control. - Identify stages of parasites important in the diagnosis of tropical disease. - Describe the clinical presentation, diagnosis, and management of the major parasitic, communicable, and non-communicable diseases of the tropics. - Recognise the main genera of insect vectors of disease and understand their behaviour sufficiently to discuss control methods. - Discuss the principles of epidemiology and control as applied to a range of diseases highly prevalent in the tropics. - Identify the health needs of communities and discuss ways of improving health at village and district level.
+Entrance Requirements • A recognised medical degree and completed Foundation training.
+3 Good Reasons to Study Our faculty and graduates are at the forefront of the fight against diseases of poverty worldwide, and are highly sought after by MSF and other leading NGOs and IOs.
 We are world leaders in research and response to existing and emerging diseases threatening global health and security.
 You will emerge from the programme with a deeper understanding of the complex cultural, social, political, economic, and technical challenges and opportunities for improving the health and wellbeing of individuals and communities throughout the world today.

-"It is truly an amazing experience to be here at LSTM on the DTM&H course.
-Wonderful tutors, friendly staff and great environment; all in one place at the same time.
-I am so happy to have made the right choice to attend the course at LSTM."

-- Dr Michael Kamara, Sierra Leone on the Spring 2019 DTM&H
+- Dr Michael Kamara, Sierra Leone on the Spring 2019 DTM&H Discover more about this programme with and from, and offers the chance of new international friendships, as well as networking opportunities.